CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-04-06-money-game.md

 Every day you get an additional $1000 and you have to write down what you would buy.Â  I've given a couple of suggestions at the beginning which you can change.

-Grab it while you can I'm offering it only for a limited time.Â  Have fun.</p>
+Grab it while you can I'm offering it only for a limited time.Â  Have fun.